Decorative paint tricks and finishes are becoming increasingly popular in interior design.

 If you’re looking to experiment with bedroom paint, the choice of color is as important as the finished effect.
 Among Irene Gunter’s (opens in new tab) current favorites are blush shades, to create an incredibly soothing atmosphere.
 Irene heads her own design practice and for bedrooms she recommends these warm, cozy colors that don’t distract or stimulate the mind.

 ‘In the main bedroom of this Notting Hill home, we used Paint & Paper Library’s Rouge II on the bottom part of the wall, and the same color with 50 per cent white mixed in to create a lighter shade for the top.
-This paint technique not only adds interest but also blurs the edges of the room, making the ceiling look higher and the room look bigger.’
+This paint technique not only adds interest but also blurs the edges of the room, making the ceiling look higher and the room look bigger,' - great for ceiling paint ideas.

 2. Turn your headboard into a piece of art